 If you're a graduate of an accredited U.S. or Canadian medical school, please submit your application through the Electronic Residency Application System (ERAS).
-If applying to our combined Peds/Neuro five-year program, we will share your application with pediatrics.
-You will receive email communication through ERAS from Stephanie Mangham in Neurology to notify you of your application status.
+If applying for one of our categorical positions (combined Peds/Neuro five-year program), you do not have to apply separately to pediatrics - we will share your application with pediatrics.
+You will receive email communication through ERAS from Stephanie Mangham our Child Neurology Program Coordinator to notify you of your application status.
+If you are applying for a reserve position, you must have completed pediatrics requirements set forth by the ABPN by July 1, 2020.
+We support the ABPN-approved research pathway (12 months pediatrics, 36 months neurology, 12 months research) for applicants with significant research experience who wish to pursue a research career in academic medicine.
+If you are interested in this pathway, please indicate so in your application in communication with Stephanie Mangham.

 International Graduates Policy for Pediatrics